NDIS plans and changes in your child’s situation or details

 The NDIA needs to know about changes like these in case your child’s NDIS plan needs to change.

 For example, if you move to a rural or remote part of Australia where disability services are more expensive, the funding in your child’s plan might need to increase.
-Or if your child’s diagnosis changes, your child’s plan goals and support needs might change.
+Or if your child’s diagnosis changes, goals and support needs in your child’s plan might change.
 This means the funding in your child’s plan might also need to change.

-Telling the NDIA about changes in your circumstances
+Telling the NDIA about changes in your child’s situation

-There are 2 ways to let the NDIA know about changes in your child’s needs or family’s circumstances.
+There are several ways to let the NDIA know about changes in your child’s or family’s situation or details:

-- Contact your LAC, early childhood partner or support coordinator.
+- Contact your early childhood partner, local area coordinator or support coordinator.

 - Call the NDIA on 1800 800 110, and speak to an NDIA representative.